spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 #.
 By default, resample all input images.

-   * The resampling step starts by computing an output WCS that is large enoug to encompass all the input images.
+   * The resampling step starts by computing an output WCS that is large enough to encompass all the input images.
-   * All images from the *same exposure* will get resampled onto this output WCS to create a mosaic of all the chips for that exposure.
+   * All 18 detectors from the *same exposure* will get resampled onto this output WCS to create a mosaic of all the chips for that exposure.
 This product is referred to as a "grouped mosaic" since it groups all the chips from the same exposure into a single image.
    * Each dither position will result in a separate grouped mosaic, so only a single exposure ever contributes to each pixel in these mosaics.
-   * The ``fillval`` parameter specifies what value to use in the ouptut resampled image for any pixel which has no valid contribution from any input exposure.
+   * The ``fillval`` parameter specifies what value to use in the output resampled image for any pixel which has no valid contribution from any input exposure.
 The default value of ``INDEF`` indicates that the value from the last exposure will be used, while a value of 0 would result in